luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 - **coeff_count** (std::size_t): The number of (zeroed) coefficients in the plaintext polynomial.
 - **pool** (MemoryPoolHandle): The MemoryPoolHandle pointing to a valid memory pool.

-: Constructs a plaintext representing a constant polynomial 0.
+Usage: Constructs a plaintext representing a constant polynomial 0.
 The coefficient count of the polynomial is set to the given value.
 The capacity is set to the same value.

 <br>